ppy/osu-stream/MAPPING.md

 Difficulties in osu!stream are called "streams," but to make this easier to understand they will be referenced as difficulties.

 Accessing both Easy and Expert difficulties are self-explanatory.
 Normal and Hard are both accessed through **Stream mode**.
-Stream mode only loads the Normal difficulty, but "streaming up" is when the Hard difficulty is accessed.
+Stream mode initally the Normal difficulty, but "streaming up" is when the Hard difficulty is accessed.
 When those switches occur is up to the game or mapper to decide and is something  touched on later.

 Your map can have a .mp3 or .m4a audio file, but **must** be named "audio".